eddmann/eddmann.github.io/content/posts/2026/2026-04-27-around-the-loop-building-a-coding-agent-harness-in-python/index.md

 A coding agent harness, read this way, is not "a loop that calls a model".
 It is a context-management system with a loop at its centre, plus a delivery shell so a user can reach it.

-Once you see it that way, Claude Code, Codex, Pi, OpenCode (and the rest) stop being distinct products and start looking like different answers to the same set of questions.
+Once you see it that way, Claude Code, Codex, Pi, OpenCode (and the rest) stop being distinct products.
+They are the same rings, drawn differently.